 Face coverings (non-medical masks)

-New provincial mask mandate in effect
+Provincial mask mandate in effect

 The current provincial restrictions replace Strathcona County’s temporary face covering bylaw until further notice.

-Everyone ages two and over is required to wear a mask in all indoor public settings, except where exemptions apply.
+Everyone ages two and over is required to wear a mask or in all indoor public settings, except where exemptions apply.
 Visit the provincial webpage for full details and exemption information.